 Step 4 – Room Temperature Chocolate

-So, my directions are to do the latter, let it cool on your counter for at least three hours for the best results.
+But, you can cool on your counter for at least three hours for the best results.

 Once the bunny is out of the mold, clean off the extra chocolate.